 Singapore Art Museum, 71 Bras Basah Road, Singapore 189555

 A park in the middle of Singapore’s shopping and nightlife mecca?
-That’s SG for you!
+That’s the Lion City for you!
 Fort Canning Park is steeped in history, going back 700 years.
 It was once known as ‘Forbidden Hill’ and later became a military base during WWII.
-Today, the park is a venue for concerts and art events, amongst other things.
-Stroll along the shady nature walk or clock in your daily jog.
+Grab a mat and basket and head to Fort Canning Green for a relaxing picnic in the evening time, or stroll along the shady nature walk to clock in your daily steps.
 No matter your chosen activity, it’s a wonderful spot to escape from the hustle and bustle.

 Fort Canning Park, River Valley Road, Singapore 179037